Dante-Fromspac3/graphite/README.md

 - Tab spaces as indents.
 - 1 tab space is 4 characters.<br/>
 - Comments must be used as often as possible for each different part of code.
+- Comments must be concise.
+Do not make comments longer than necessary.
+- Code and comments must be professional.
+No funny or vulgar code or comments.
 <br/>
 Files must be stored in their related folders.<br/>
 Text files must be stored as plain text (.txt) or Markdown (.md) files.<br/>